JSOD11/Go-Messenger/README.md

 ```
 go run .
 ```
-This will pull up a menu with options to login, create an account, list accounts, or quit.
-After creating an account and logging in, a user can send messages to other users, view their own messages, log out, or delete their account.
+This will pull up a menu with options to login (1), create an account (2), list accounts (3), or quit (4).
+To take one of these actions, enter the corresponding number and hit enter in the terminal.
+After creating an account and logging in, a user can send messages to other users (1), view their own messages (2), log out (3), or delete their account (4).
 Multiple clients can connect to the server concurrently.
+The system is designed such that duplicate accounts cannot be created.
+While one client is logged in to a user account, other clients will not be able to log in to that account.
+If a user deletes their account, all their unread messages are lost.
+The data is stored within the server and does not persist when the server is shut down.